 The Importance of Managing Your Rural Acreage

-The number of large ranches and farms within the County has declined, as property values have increased, water supplies become more limited, and food production methods and markets substantially changed over time.
-The County’s climate is unsuitable for many kinds of crops due to its short growing season, though hat production and certain specialty crops can be viable.
-The ability to participate in agricultural activities continues to be important to many rural residents for both lifestyle and health preferences.
-Productive agricultural activities are also important as a means of securing a lower agricultural property tax status.
-Horse ownership is another important component of rural life for many of the County’s residents.
+The number of large ranches and farms within the County has declined as property values have increased, water supplies become more limited, and food production methods and markets substantially change over time.
+The County’s climate is unsuitable for many crops due to the short growing season, though hay production and certain specialty crops can be viable.
+Participating in agricultural activities continues to be important to many rural residents for both lifestyle and health preferences.
+Productive agricultural activities can mean securing a lower agricultural property tax status.
+Horse ownership is another important component of rural life for many County residents.

 Colorado State University (CSU) Extension provides extensive guidelines for small acreage property owners including resources for proper grazing practices and manure composting.
-Technical assistance and information is also available through the http://www.dcconservation.com/.
+Technical assistance and information is also available through the Douglas County Conservation District.
 The County strongly encourages all rural property owners to consult these guidelines and take full advantage of the resources and technical assistance provided through these agencies.

 Douglas County has adopted rules and regulations regarding livestock and the number of animals allowed on a property.
 Generally, the number of animals allowed is tied to the size of your property.
-The regulations also make a distinction between horse ownership and commercial horse boarding, the latter of which typically requires a formal land use application and approval process through Douglas County.
+The regulations also make a distinction between horse ownership and commercial horse boarding, the latter of which typically requires a formal land-use application and approval process through Douglas County.
 Douglas County also has requirements for animal manure management.
 Manure must be removed regularly or otherwise composted and spread in such a manner as to protect surface and groundwater, to minimize the breeding of flies, and to control odors.
-To see these rules and to receive further guidance on these issues, visit Planning Information Packets
+These rules and further guidance on these issues is available in the Animal Information Packet.

-A final note – moving into a rural area does not provide license to let pets roam.
-Pets can become a nuisance to neighbors and they can even become predators to neighbors’ livestock or prey to wild predators in the area.
+A final note – moving into a rural area does not provide a license to let pets roam.
+Pets can become a nuisance to neighbors and can become predators to neighbors’ livestock or prey to wild predators in the area.

 Noxious Weed Control

-Douglas County is host to several species of noxious weeds which, if uncontrolled, can severely degrade the quality of agricultural lands and wildlife habitat throughout the County.
-Noxious weeds often look like attractive wildflowers, but if left unchecked can take over and destroy a lawn or pasture.
+Noxious weeds can severely degrade the quality of agricultural lands and wildlife habitat throughout the county if uncontrolled.
+Many weeds often look like attractive wildflowers, but can quickly take over and destroy a lawn or pasture.
 Over-intensive animal grazing and manure mismanagement are the primary culprits in noxious weed infestation.

 The most common noxious weeds that threaten the County’s rural areas include: Cypress spurge, Dalmatian Toadflax, Diffuse Knapweed, Hoary Cress, Leafy Spurge, Musk Thistle, Myrtle spurge, Russian Knapweed, Saltcedar, and Yellow Toadflax.
-Such weeds can often be mistaken for wildflowers, however.
-It is important to do your homework on noxious weed species in order to identify their presence on your property.
+Such weeds can often be mistaken for wildflowers.
+Research noxious weed species in order to identify their presence on your property.

-While the County works to control weeds on publicly-owned property, it is the legal responsibility of the individual landowners to control noxious weeds on private lands.
-Douglas County is tasked with providing technical assistance to private property owners to control noxious weeds.
+While the County works to control weeds on publicly-owned property, it is the legal responsibility of individual landowners to control noxious weeds on private lands.
+Douglas County provides technical assistance to private property owners to control noxious weeds.